Rent-A-Girlfriend: Anime

-The series is licensed by Crunchyroll outside of Asia.
+Crunchyroll streamed the series outside of Asia.
 On August 11, 2020, Crunchyroll announced that the series would receive an English dub, which premiered on August 28.
 In Southeast Asia and South Asia, the series is licensed by Muse Communication and released on the streaming service iQIYI in Southeast Asia.
-Animax later began airing the series.
+Animax Asia later began airing the series.

-On September 25, 2020, shortly before the first season's finale was streamed internationally, it was announced that a second season had been greenlit for production.
+In September 2020, shortly before the first season's finale was streamed internationally, it was announced that a second season had been greenlit for production.
 The main cast and staff reprised their roles, with Studio Comet cooperating in the production.
 The second season aired from July 2 to September 17, 2022.
 The opening theme is "Himitsu Koi-Gokoro" (ヒミツ恋ゴコロ) by CHiCO with HoneyWorks, while the ending theme is "Ienai" (言えない) by MIMiNARI featuring asmi.

 On May 18, 2021, it was announced Sentai Filmworks picked up the home video rights.

-After the final episode of the second season, a third season was announced.
-It is set to premiere in July 2023, with Shinya Une replacing Kazuomi Koga as director.
+After the final episode of the second season, a third season was announced, with Shinya Une replacing Kazuomi Koga as director.
+It aired from July 8 to September 30, 2023.
+The opening theme is "Renai Miri Film" (恋愛ミリフィルム) by Halca.
+Amber's performed the first ending theme "End Roll" (エンドロール) from Episodes 25–31 and 34–36, and the second ending theme "End Roll (Ballad Version)" (エンドロール (Ballad Version)) from Episodes 32–33.

+In July 2024, a fourth season was announced.
+The staff and cast from the previous seasons once again reprised their roles, with Kazuomi Koga returning as director.
+Originally scheduled to be released in two split cours, the fourth season ended up being released as a single cours, airing from July 5 to September 20, 2025, on the Animeism programming block on MBS, TBS, CBC Television as well as RKB, HBC, BS-TBS and AT-X. The opening theme song is "Umitsuki" performed by ClariS, while the ending theme song is "Boku no Vega" (ぼくのベガ) performed by Regal Lily.

+A fifth season, which was originally intended to be the second cours of the previous season, will premiere in 2026.